cicero-data/python-cicero/README.rst

 trial of the API is available by registering `here <http://www.azavea.com/products/cicero/free-trial/>`_.
 The process for purchasing additional API credits is described on the Cicero website.

+**Testing**

+There are a few ways to run the unit tests.

+One option is to use the shell script in the root of the repository called *test.example.sh*.
+Copy it using ``cp test.example.sh test.sh``.
+Edit *test.sh* to include your Cicero API username and password.
+Then, run the tests using ``./test.sh``.

+Another option is to edit the ``test/tests.py`` file directly, adding your Cicero API credentials where indicated.
+Doing so will allow you to execute tests using ``nosetests`` (if you have the nose package installed), or using ``python setup.py test``, or invoking the ``tests.py`` file itself.

 Documentation
 *************